 - The result processing phase which involves content fetching and snippeting of the top global hits found in the previous search phase

 - A query is sent from a front-end application to a container node over HTTP(s) using GET or POST using the search API or in any custom request format handled by a custom request handler, which translates the custom request format to native Vespa APIs.

 - Query pre-processing, like linguistic processing and query rewriting, is done in configured search chains

 - At this point the query enters one or more content clusters.
-In a content cluster with grouped data distribution the top-level dispatcher will dispatch the query to one group at a time using a dispatch policy while with a flat single group content cluster it will dispatch the query to all content nodes.
+In a content cluster with grouped data distribution, the query is dispatched to one group at a time using a dispatch policy, while with a flat single group content cluster the query is dispatched to all content nodes.

-- The query arrives at the content nodes which performs matching, ranking and aggregation/grouping over the set of indexed documents in the Ready sub database: The vespa-proton process performs matching over the ready and indexed documents and performs ranking as specified with the request/document definition.
-Each content node matches and ranks a subset of the total document corpus and returns the top k hits along with meta information like total hits and sorting and grouping data if requested upward to the top-level dispatcher.
+The query arrives at the content nodes which performs matching, ranking and aggregation/grouping over the set of indexed documents in the Ready sub database: The vespa-proton process performs matching over the ready and indexed documents and performs ranking as specified with the request/document definition.
+Each content node matches and ranks a subset of the total document corpus and returns the top k hits along with meta information like total hits and sorting and grouping data if requested.

-- Once the content nodes within the group has replied within the timeout the top-level dispatch will merge the results and return the merged result up to the calling search container for search phase result processing.
+- Once the content nodes within the group has replied within the timeout, results are returned to the search container for search phase result processing.
 Only the targeted number of hits is returned.
-In this phase the only per hit data available is the Vespa internal global document id (gid) and the relevancy score.
+In this phase, the only per hit data available is the Vespa internal global document id (gid) and the relevancy score.
 In addition there is result meta information like coverage and total hit count.
 Additional hit specific data like the contents of fields is not available until the result processing phase has completed the content fetching.